-Some profiles of applicants from Iraq may be at risk of death penalty or execution.
-In such cases there could be nexus to a Convention ground (see for example the profile Persons perceived to be associated with ISIL).
+Some profiles of applicants from Nigeria may be at risk of death penalty or execution.
+In such cases (for example, LGBT in the Sharia-implementing states, members of IPOB and MASSOB, those accused of adultery in states where the Sharia applies), there could be a nexus to a Convention ground, and those individuals would qualify for refugee status.

-In cases where there is no nexus to a reason for persecution under the definition of a refugee (for example, in some cases of Individuals accused of ordinary crimes), the need for subsidiary protection under Article 15(a) QD should be examined.
+In cases where there is no nexus to a Convention ground (for example, in some cases of individuals accused of ordinary crimes), the need for subsidiary protection under Article 15(a) QD should be examined.

 Please note that exclusion considerations could be relevant.